walela/node-db-challenge/README.md

 - [x] What do we need in order to have a _many to many_ relationship between two tables.

-A third table to mediate between the two tables
+A third(join) table to mediate between the two tables.Each record in a join table includes a match field that contains the value of the primary keys of the two tables it joins.

 ## Minimum Viable Product